Garberia (Garberia heterophylla)

 To see where natural populations of Garberia have been vouchered, visit florida.plantatlas.usf.edu.

 Growth habit: 1–5’ feet tall with equal spread

-Garden tips: Garberia works well in dry, sunny areas and works well as a border planting.
+Garden tips: Garberia works well in dry, sunny areas in a mixed shrub bed of as a single specimen.
 In normal conditions, it is evergreen and is particularly long-lived.
 It is drought-tolerant and, once established, requires little to no irrigation.

 Garberia is often available at nurseries that specialize in native plants.
 Visit PlantRealFlorida.org to find a native nursery on your area.